hellbox/srob-migration/content/reviews/all-happy-families-are-alike.md

-name = "All happy families are alike" title = "All happy families are alike" dek = "Novels are amazing engines of social change, and Seattle author Laurie Frankel's latest is a generous, charming example of a good book that can do good." type = "Review"facebookauto = "Seattle author Laurie Frankel's latest novel is a big-hearted example of the novel as a social change agent." twitterauto = "Seattle author Laurie Frankel's latest novel is a big-hearted example of novel as social change agent." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/this-is-how-it-always-is.md"]
+name = "All happy families are alike" title = "All happy families are alike" dek = "Novels are amazing engines of social change, and Seattle author Laurie Frankel's latest is a generous, charming example of a good book that can do good." type = "Review" facebookauto = "Seattle author Laurie Frankel's latest novel is a big-hearted example of the novel as a social change agent." twitterauto = "Seattle author Laurie Frankel's latest novel is a big-hearted example of novel as social change agent." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/this-is-how-it-always-is.md"]